IHE/ITI.MHDS/input/pagecontent/volume-1.md

 authority manages the configuration of the Community.
-This includes specification of an appropriate Certificate Authority, Time Source, Domain Name Service, Valueset Management, Provider Directory, Audit Record Repository, Patient Identity Manager, and Authorization Service.
+This includes specification of an appropriate Certificate Authority, Time Source, Domain Name Service, Valueset Management, Provider Directory, Audit Record Repository, Patient Identity Registry, and Authorization Service.

 The HIE authority is responsible for setting Patient Identity quality criteria including the minimally acceptable Patient identity